serendio-labs/diskoveror-ta/README.md

-The workspace contains the core Text analytics engine which in turn optimally leverages multiple open source packages to give several results structed and presented in a clean user-friendly format.
+The workspace contains the core Text analytics engine which in turn optimally leverages multiple open source packages to give several results structured and presented in a clean user-friendly format.

+## **Getting Started**

+#### **Compiling Diskoveror TA Engine:**
+To package it in a single executable jar for distribution (.jar file), the following command has to be run from the command line.
+>      root@root-Motherboard-H61MAT-D-E:~/Documents/diskoveror-ta$ mvn package dependency:copy-dependencies clean

+#### **Execution:**
+To execute the .jar file, the following command has to be run from the command line.
+>      root@root-Motherboard-H61MAT-D-E:~/Documents/diskoveror-ta/target$ java -Xmx2048m -jar diskoverorta-0.1.jar

 ### Features